VRCMG/VRC-NoDetailsForClienters/README.md

 Then you can edit the values in the MelonPreferences or with UIX.

+## TODO

+* Possibly spoof platform?
+* IP address -> Should use VPN.
+* HWID?
+Knah has made a mod for it.

 ## Building

 Open in Visual Studio, copy the few Melonloader DLLs into the Libs folder and press build.